-A compound modifier is two words connected by a hyphen, which acts like one adjective.
-Usually, these words can be used as individual modifiers, so the hyphen is required to clarify the meaning; for instance, American can be a noun or an adjective.
-When there are several of these words together, hyphens can make it clear as to which word is playing which role.
+A compound modifier consists of two words connected by a hyphen, which act together like one adjective.
+Usually, compound modifier words could be understood as individual modifiers or nouns, so the hyphen is required to clarify the function of the words.

-In this sentence, it sounds like you shouldn’t take down any load which is holding up a wall.
-A hyphen should be inserted between load and bearing, so we understand not to take down any walls which are holding up a load.
+In the sentence above, it sounds like you shouldn’t take down any load that is holding up a wall.
+A hyphen should be inserted between load and bearing, so the reader understands not to take down any walls that are holding up a load:

 Look at the following examples of sentences featuring compound modifiers connected by hyphens: